Camellia japonica 'Don Mac'

 Camellia 'Don Mac', 'Don Mac' Camellia, Fall Blooming Camellias, Winter Blooming Camellias, Spring Blooming Camellias, Early to Late Season Camellias

-Gracing American gardens for decades, Camellia japonica 'Don Mac' achieved instant popularity when it was released in the 1950s.
-Each large semi-double bloom, 5.5 in. wide (13 cm), boasts 21 dark red, crepe-like, crinkled petals enclosing prominent golden stamens in the center of the blossom.
+Gracing American gardens for decades, Camellia japonica ‘Don Mac’ achieved instant popularity when it was released in the 1950s.
+Each large semi-double bloom, 5.5 in. wide (13 cm), boasts 21 dark red, crepe-like, crinkled petals enclosing prominent golden stamens in the blossom’s center.
 The flowers are profusely produced over a fairly long period extending from early to late season (November to April in the Northern Hemisphere; April to September in the Southern Hemisphere).
 Forming an attractive dense, pyramidal shrub, this Japanese camellia adds year-round interest to the garden with its evergreen, leathery, dark-green, 4 in. leaves (10 cm).

 Camellia japonica is the pre-eminent species of the genus and counts over 30 000 cultivars in a wide array of flower forms and colors.
 The blooms can reach 5 in. across (12 cm) and create a gorgeous floral display from late winter to spring.
-They range in color from pure white to soft pink to dark red and may be single, semi-double, double, formal double or full peony form.
+They range from pure white to soft pink to dark red and may be single, semi-double, double, formal double, or full peony form.
 Slow grower, this broadleaved, evergreen shrub may grow up to 25 feet (7.5 m), but more often to 6-12 feet (180-360 cm) with a spread of 6-10 feet (180-300 cm).
-Its shapely habit, handsome, glossy foliage and fabulous flowers have attracted gardeners for hundreds of years in Asia.
-Long-lived, some Japanese camellias, around the emperor's palace in Japan, are known to be more than 500 years old.
+Its shapely habit, handsome, glossy foliage, and fabulous flowers have attracted gardeners for hundreds of years in Asia.
+Long-lived, some Japanese camellias around the emperor’s palace in Japan are known to be more than 500 years old.
 Unfortunately, Japanese camellias are not always cold-hardy (USDA Hardiness Zone 7 – 9).

 ---|---|